jasonearly/jason-bot/README.md

 'help next' - hubot responds with who needs help and with what topic.

 ####Yo!
-'Yo!' - hubot hears and sends a 'Yo!' to a random user
+'Yo!' - hubot hears 'Yo!' and sends a 'Yo!' to a random user